atul-raman/Automated-Web-Tester/README.md

 Conclusion
 The Automated Web Tester is a versatile tool for web application security testing.
 It provides a simple yet effective way to identify potential vulnerabilities and improve the overall security posture of a website.

+This tool is intended for educational and ethical testing purposes only.
+Unauthorized use of this tool against systems without explicit permission is illegal and unethical.
+Always obtain proper authorization before using this tool to test the security of any system.

+The author is not responsible for any misuse or damage caused by this tool.
+Use it responsibly and in compliance with all applicable laws and regulations.